 Completely eliminating the consumption of animal products is neither a viable or desirable option for Muslims, since animal sacrifice is involved in several religious rites and occasions.
 Additionally, moderate consumption of meat is a Prophetic norm (Sunnah).
 So one really cannot make a case that the Sacred Law calls for vegetarianism or that it is in line with the Sunnah.
 Instead, something must be done to ensure that our consumption is within the limits set by religious norms and sound medical advice, and that the animals we consume are raised according to the Sacred Law.

-In summary, calls to eliminate meat from one’s diet that stem from the assumption that it is inherently immoral or unethical are wrong.
-Allah swt has made certain animal meat halal (lawful) to consume.
+In summary, calls to eliminate meat from one’s diet that stem from the assumption that consuming animal meat is inherently immoral or unethical are wrong.
+Allah swt has made certain meat halal (lawful) to consume.
 The issue lies in the meat industry’s maltreatment of animals.
 While a blanket replacement of animal meat is neither possible nor ideal, some point to lab-grown meat as a third-option for consumption: a way to reduce animal meat consumption without engaging in current exploitative practices.
 There are several challenges to overcome in this regard.
 Namely, Furber asks, “Can lab-grown meat solve the fiqh [jurisprudential] challenges?”

 A less obvious but still pertinent problem with synthetic meat is the source of the cells.
 Lab-grown meat uses tissue taken from a living animal.
 For meat to be halal, it can’t be severed from a living animal, otherwise it falls under maytah, defined as carrion or dead flesh, which is haram (unlawful) to consume.
 This also renders the end-result sample of meat that only contains replicated cells (i.e. not the original sample of living cells) unlawful, and the American Fiqh Academy (AFA) states in a ruling on lab-grown meat that in this case, even replicated cells would be haram “because the Islamic slaughtering process to purify this meat never took place.”